8 Sources

 Copy Link

-Dell Technologies significantly increases its long-term revenue and profit growth targets, driven by robust demand for AI servers.
-The company expects to capitalize on the booming AI market, projecting substantial growth through 2030.
+Dell Technologies significantly raises its long-term revenue and profit growth projections, citing strong demand for AI servers.
+The company expects to capitalize on the booming AI infrastructure market, with plans to reach a $20 billion run-rate in AI server shipments by 2026.

 1